Distinguishing signatures of scalar leptoquarks at hadron and muon colliders

-The final state topologies studied in this work is directly related to the channels where certain tensions have been observed in $B$-decays and thus the phenomenology of $S_1$ leptoquark aims at modes with $\tau$ lepton and neutrinos in the final state whereas for $S_3$ leptoquark mostly muons and neutrinos are present.
+The finalstate topologies studied in this work is directly related to the channels where certain tensions have been observed in $B$-decays and thus the phenomenology of $S_1$ leptoquark aims at modes with $\tau$ lepton and neutrinos in the finalstate whereas for $S_3$ leptoquark mostly muons and neutrinos are present.
 This provides very interesting and distinguishable signatures for the direct searches which can probe the most favored parameter space.
-Apart from the current setup of the Large Hadron Collider (LHC), this work also presents outcomes for the potential of the high luminosity LHC and the high energy LHC projects~\cite{Cepeda:2019klc} to measure the properties of the considered leptoquarks.
+Apart from the current setup of the LHC, this work also presents outcomes for the potential of the high luminosity LHC and the high energy LHC projects~\cite{Cepeda:2019klc} to measure the properties of the considered leptoquarks.
 In view of the European Strategy Update for Particle Physics released its recommendation to investigate the technical and financial feasibility of a future hadron collider (FCC) at CERN with a center-of-mass energy of at least 100 TeV~\cite{FCC:2018byv}, we provide the analysis for such a setup as well.

 Recently, there is a growing interest in the community for a multi-TeV muon collider which can succeed the LHC~\cite{Ankenbrandt:1999cta,Neuffer:2018yof,Delahaye:2019omf,Han:2021kes}.
-Due to less syncroton radiation of muon compared to electron, no initial state QCD radiation, center of mass frame and significantly reduced background environment in contrast to hadron colliders, a muon collider has potential to look for new states beyond the SM~\cite{Bandyopadhyay:2020otm,Huang:2021nkl,Sen:2021fha,Costantini:2020stv}.
+Due to less synchrotron radiation of muon compared to electron, no initial state QCD radiation, centre-of-mass frame and significantly reduced background environment in contrast to hadron colliders, a muon collider has potential to look for new states beyond the SM~\cite{Bandyopadhyay:2020otm,Huang:2021nkl,Sen:2021fha,Costantini:2020stv}.
 The advantage is eminent for the NP mediators having direct connection to the $b\to s \mu \mu$ anomalies~\cite{Huang:2021biu,Asadi:2021gah}.
 Hence, in this article, we explore the phenomenology of $S_3$ leptoquark at muon collider as well.
 The pair production of leptoquark provides interesting signatures such as di-muon plus jets at muon collider which has spectacular sensitivity for the leptoquark coupling and mass parameters.